weidengeist/Willowbot/README.md

     "answer"      : "$subName decides on joining our community!
 Thank you very much.", "subLevel"    : 1,
     "triggerType" : "sub"
-  },
-  "any other sub month" : {
-    "answer"      : "$subName has just subscribed for month $subMonth.", "triggerType" : "sub"
   }
 }
 ```
-Here you can see the various ways of using `subLevel` and `minSubLevel`.
-Please note the order of the commands!
-Willowbot will process the `sub` category commands (`sub`, `subPrime`, `subGiftContinued`, `subGiftSingle`, `subGiftMulti`) traversing down your definitions, execute the first match, and omit the rest.
-This is why the `any other sub month` definition is the last entry in our reaction list.
-As it has no `subLevel`/`minSubLevel` restriction, it would be executed before, e.g, the conditions for `1st month` could be checked so that the latter would never be processed by Willowbot.
-Therefore, make sure to sort your subscription reactions by descending levels.
+Here you can see the various ways of using `subLevel`, `minSubLevel`, and `maxSubLevel`.
+Willowbot will process the `sub` category commands (`sub`, `subPrime`, `subGiftContinued`, `subGiftSingle`, `subGiftMulti`) and execute *every* match, so it is important to set their restrictions carefully, i.e. disjunctive to prevent that more than one reaction will be executed.
+In the definitions above you can see that the subscription levels exclude each other.
+Although they are ordered, it is not necessary to do so to make Willowbot execute the reactions correctly.
+It won’t increase performance either.

 Whenever a multi-subscription gift occurs on the channel, there are always followup messages about single-subscription gifts with the same gifter in the respective quantity.
 As you might not want Willowbot to react to those messages with its defined single-subscription gift answers, the trigger type `subGiftMulti` has a special key: `suppressFollowupSingles`.
 It is a boolean, so the values `True` and `False` are allowed for this key.
 If you set this to `True`, Willowbot will do as described above and not react to the next single-subscription gift messages from this user until the amount of gifted subscriptions in the multi-subscription gift is reached.
 A little code sample just to clarify and leave no questions unanswered:
 ```